harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 #### General Read, Write and Connection Options
-Any normal Spark Connector configuration options for Connecting, Reading or Writing can be passed through as DataSet options as well.
+Any normal Spark Connector configuration options for Connecting, Reading or Writing can be passed through as Dataset options as well.
 When using the `read` command below these options should appear exactly the same as when set in the SparkConf.
 See [Config Helpers](#example_using_typesafe_parameter_configuration_options) for typed helpers for setting these options.

 #### Setting Cluster and Keyspace Level Options
-The connector also provides a way to describe the options which should be applied to all DataSets within a cluster or within a keyspace.
+The connector also provides a way to describe the options which should be applied to all Datasets within a cluster or within a keyspace.
 When a property has been specified at the table level it will override the default keyspace or cluster property.

 To add these properties add keys to your `SparkConf` use the helpers explained